ganyicz/nova-callbacks/README.md

     {
         return [];
     }

+    public static function beforeSave(Request $request, $model)
+    {
+      // Do something before the model is created or updated }

     public static function afterSave(Request $request, $model)
     {
       // Do something after the model is created or updated }

+    public static function beforeCreate(Request $request, $model)
+    {
+      // Do something before the model is created
+    }

     public static function afterCreate(Request $request, $model)
     {
       // Do something after the model is created
+    }

+    public static function beforeUpdate(Request $request, $model)
+    {
+      // Do something before the model is updated
     }

     public static function afterUpdate(Request $request, $model)